thelookoutway/jobs/lead-ui-designer/README.md

 ## Requirements

-* Willing to learn and be responsive to the aged care sector, ageing Australians, their families, and the network of Helpers.
+* Willing to learn and be responsive to the aged care sector and disability service sector.
 * Taking ideas from concept through to production.
 You will reject the bad ones, sniff out the real requirements for good ones, understand trade-offs, and support the Product Manager and Engineering Team during delivery.
 * Being receptive to feedback and coaching others to give good feedback.
 * Have direct experience designing UIs for multiple platforms and contexts.
-We are on web and iOS, with aspirations to support Android in the future.
+We are on [web](https://app.fivegoodfriends.com.au/) and [iOS](https://itunes.apple.com/au/app/five-good-friends/id1169214550?mt=8), with aspirations to support Android in the future.
 * A master of Sketch, Photoshop, or Illustrator.
 Your workflows with these tools will blow us away.
 You pixel fit shapes, carefully organise layers, and annotate flows between screens.
 * Organise, slice, and prepare UI assets for the responsive web, iOS, and Android.
 Blurry assets on high density screens make you sad.
 * Strong interpersonal and communication skills.